HossamAbubakr/Talexus/README.md

 ## Summary

-Talexus is an app to connect artists and venues made using Javascript, Python and Flask that I built to practice full stack programming as part of udacity nanodegree.
+Talexus is an app to connect artists and venues made using Javascript, Python and Flask that I built to practice full stack programming as part of my **Full Stack Nanodegree from Udacity**.

 It demonstrates my understanding of full stack development, including creating and deploying a flask server as a backend and creating a comprehensive frontend attached to it